Core Topics of Digital Accessibility

 Alt Text:

-Using Alt text (alternative text) helps when your recipient cannot see the images in your content.
+As the old adage goes, "a picture is worth a thousand words", images can definitely add a lot to content.
+But what if the person accessing the content has vision or cognitive issues?
 Screen readers (VoiceOver, Narrator) cannot read images, and without alt text on an image, a person who is blind would not even know that the image exists.
 Alt text is required for:

 - Pictures and images.